marle3003/mokapi/docs/resources/blogs/automation-testing-agile-development.md

 Test suites grow with your codebase, covering more scenarios without additional manual effort.
 ```

-This proactive approach transforms the *fear of change* into *confidence in quality*.
-Teams innovate freely, knowing their test suite acts as a safety net.

-## The Integration Testing Problem

-Modern software systems are rarely standalone.
-They integrate with payment providers, authentication
-services, notification systems, data warehouses, third-party APIs, and internal microservices.
-Testing these integrations presents unique challenges:
+That last point is worth sitting with.
+The fear of change disappears.
+Teams refactor freely, add features without anxiety, and treat deployments as routine rather than nerve-wracking.
+That's the real payoff of automation testing — not just speed, but confidence.

+## The part nobody talks about enough: integration testing

+Here's where things get tricky.
+Most modern systems don't live in isolation.
+They talk to payment providers, authentication services, notification systems, internal microservices, third-party data feeds.
+The list goes on.

+And every one of those external dependencies is a potential hole in your test suite.

 <div class="table-responsive-sm">
 <table>
     <thead>
         <tr>
             <th class="align-bottom col">Challenge</th>
-            <th class="align-bottom col">Impact on Testing  </th>
+            <th class="align-bottom col">Impact on Testing</th>
             <th class="text-center col-2">Solved by Mocking?</th>
         </tr>
     </thead>